Configurable Work Item Statuses

 Each work item of a work item type that supports status should have a status assigned.

-We’ll backfill the work_items_current_statuses
+We’ll backfill the system_defined_status_id

-table before adding status support for a work item type.
+table, before adding status support for a work item type.

 To conserve database storage we’ll only backfill status data for open